AD49/Bike-Sales-Dashboard-using-MS-Excel/README.md

 3) Creating pivot Charts using Pivot Tables

-4) Making Final Dashboard via connection Pivot tables to Pivot charts
+4) Making Final Dashboard via connecting Pivot tables to Pivot charts

 5) Formatted the pivot charts and Slicers and over all Dashboard